GIRA/PhysicalBits/firmware/emscripten/README.md

 ## Build instructions

 I made a batch script that invokes the emscripten compiler.
 It's not perfect but it works ok.
-It outputs three files (.html, .js, and .wasm) to the `out/` folder.
+It outputs two files (simulator.js and simulator.wasm) to the `../../gui/ide/` folder.

 To build, just run: